Does Car Insurance Cover Air Conditioning?

 Your Insurance Coverage Counts

-Even if it was determined that the damage to your AC was the result of a collision that you were involved in, there’s still a chance that your insurance provider will not cover the cost of the repairs.
-The type of coverage you have will determine whether or not the repairs will be covered by your carrier.
+Even if it was determined that the damage to your AC resulted from a collision you were involved in, there’s still a chance that your insurance provider will not cover the cost of the repairs.
+The type of coverage you have will determine whether or not your carrier will cover the repairs.

-For example, in order to legally operate a vehicle, you must carry liability insurance; however, this type of coverage will not pay for any damages to your own car.
-Liability insurance only covers the third party property damages; in other words, it will only cover the cost of damages that someone else’s vehicle sustains if it is determined you are responsible for an accident.
-But, if you have collision insurance on your vehicle and you are involved in an accident – whether you or someone else is at-fault – your insurance company may cover the cost of a damaged air conditioning.
+For example, to legally operate a vehicle, you must carry liability insurance; however, this type of coverage will not pay for any damages to your own car.
+Liability insurance only covers third-party property damages; in other words, it will only cover the cost of damages that someone else’s vehicle sustains if it is determined you are responsible for an accident.
+But, if you have collision insurance on your vehicle and are involved in an accident – whether you or someone else is at fault – your insurance company may cover the cost of damaged air conditioning.
 But, the cause of the damage has to be directly related to the crash you were involved in.

 When to Contact Your Insurance Company

-However, if your car’s air conditioning unit breaks as a result of an accident and you carry collision insurance, contact your carrier.
-If it’s determined that the cause of the damage is directly related to the accident, there’s a very good chance that your provider will cover the damage.
+However, if your car’s air conditioning unit breaks due to an accident and you carry collision insurance, contact your carrier.
+If it’s determined that the cause of the damage is directly related to the accident, there’s a good chance that your provider will cover the damage.